hegner/PM4hep/README.md

-PluginService
+PluginManager
 =============

 Introduction
 ------------

-The Plugin Service is a small tool to add to a C++ application the possibility of dynamically instantiate (via _factories_) objects from classes defined in plug-in (or component) libraries.
+The Plugin Manager is a small tool to add to a C++ application the possibility of dynamically instantiate (via _factories_) objects from classes defined in plug-in (or component) libraries.

-While being part of Gaudi, it only depends on a Posix system (support for other systems is possible, but very low priority).

 Usage
 ------